IWUGERMANY/DibsCLI/README.md

 # Building Simulation CLI
-This Python program provides a command-line interface (CLI) for simulating buildings based on data provided in a CSV or Excel file.
-The program offers two main commands (`simulate_one_building` and `simulate_all_building`) to simulate individual buildings or multiple buildings simultaneously.
+This Python program provides a command-line interface (CLI) for simulating buildings with the [Dynamic ISO Building Simulator (DIBS)](https://iwugermany.github.io/dibs/) based on data provided in a CSV or Excel file.
+The program offers two main commands (`simulate_one_building` and `simulate_all_building`) to simulate individual buildings or multiple buildings (buildings stocks) simultaneously.

 ## Installation
 To install the DIBS Command Line Interface (DibsCLI) use the following command: